 It’s winter citrus season and a prime time for ripe blood oranges to be nestled up near the navels (oranges, not belly buttons) in the grocery store.
 In my weird citrus craze in January, I was grabbing multiples every time I went.
 And every time I did, I really wondered why the soccer moms never brought blood oranges to our soccer games when I was a kid?
 Can you imagine being the kid of the mom who strolls in with the Tupperware that has BLOOD oranges?
 Amazing.

 Anyhow, I stocked up on this golden winter citrus, made the curd, and my blood oranges were still flooding the fruit basket.
 Needless to say, I’ve enjoyed my fair share of blood orange cocktails and blood orange greek yogurt this week.

-Since this weekend (Valentine’s Day) is about celebrating the season of love, you know, which could be measured in midnights, in cups of coffee, or in inches, in miles, in laughter, or strife… click or your stack of pancakes?
+Since this weekend (Valentine’s Day) is about celebrating the season of love, you know, which could be measured in midnights, in cups of coffee, or in inches, in miles, in laughter, or strife… Visit Your URL or your stack of pancakes?

 Make some stacks of pancakes and spread the love to your main squeeze, roommate, pet cat, or yourself.
 Have a very happy Valentine’s Day!

 Blueberry Buttermilk Blood Orange Pancakes Recipe

 3 tbsp sugar

 1/2 tsp baking soda

 1/4 tsp cinnamon

 1 cup (or more) Blueberries (fresh is better)